Texas Tech University

 Bioengineering is one of the fastest growing fields of engineering, and future job growth prospects are very exciting.
 According to bureau of labor statistics, employment of bioengineers and biomedical engineers is projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.
 The size of the aging population and the increased focus on health issues have resulted in rising demand for better medical devices and equipment.
 Furthermore, bioengineers are frequently involved in analyzing vast amounts of biomedical data being generated whether it be multi-omics, medical imaging or bio sensor data.
 Bioengineering jobs may be found in healthcare industries developing medical devices and implants, hospitals, pharmaceuticals, medical and engineering research facilities, universities, and government regulatory agencies.
 Fields of specialization include:

-• Biochemistry, in which the behavior of cells is studied
+• Biochemistry: study the behavior of cells

 Worldwide Opportunities